- Midnight Macadamia Date Trail Mix: Clean Energy, Healthy Fats, Dark Chocolate Bliss - December 25, 2025

 In that case, your baby can be swaddled and held cheek to cheek with you.
 Alternatively, your partner can do some skin-to-skin bonding by unzipping their surgical gown, placing baby against their chest, then zipping it part way back up around baby.
 You’ll have around 30 to 45 minutes of beautiful togetherness before you’re moved out of the OR to a recovery room. 🌟💕

-Your surgeon is busy sewing while your baby is being monitored and your enjoying your first moments together as a family.
+While you are busy meeting your little one, your surgeon is busy finishing up your surgery.
 The next steps involve delivering the placenta, suturing the uterus and all the layers previously cut during the surgery.

 Your doctor removes then examines your placenta.
 The next part, closing up all the layers that were cut to reach the baby, is usually the lengthiest phase of the cesarean section, taking around 30 to 60 minutes in total.

 After all surgical procedures are complete, your surgeon will close the incision.
-Typically, the uterus is sutured (sewn) closed with dissolving stitches, while the abdominal incision can be sealed with either staples or stitches, either covered with sterile gauze before you leave the OR.
+Typically, the uterus is sutured (sewn) closed with dissolving stitches, while the abdominal incision can be sealed with either staples or stitches.
+Whichever method they chose, the closing should be covered with sterile gauze before you leave the OR.
 Now, you’re all set to make your way to the recovery room! 🌟

 You’ll be closely monitored in the post-op area for at least an hour or two.
 Your nurse will ensure your vital signs remain stable and any bleeding is within normal post-surgery limits.
 It’s important to note that vaginal bleeding can occur for a few weeks as your uterus heals.
 Your nurse will regularly check your blood pressure, gently press on your abdomen to ensure your uterus is contracting as it should and to help prevent hemorrhage, and may provide assistance with nursing if needed.